 One of the best ways to get the answers to your questions is by surveying your customers.
 Create a survey and send it to customers based on the time that they have been away from your business.
 For example, you don’t want to send a re-engagement survey to customers who haven’t been to your business for a few days.
 But, you may want to send a survey to a customer who hasn’t visited in six months and one who hasn’t returned for a year.

 Don’t let customers stray from you in the first place by creating a newsletter that goes out weekly, bi-weekly, or monthly.
 By regularly getting in front of your existing customers, your brand can stay top-of-mind and prevent shoppers from drifting in the first place.

 Recommended Reading: 6 Steps to Launch an Email Marketing Plan for Your Brick-and-Mortar Business

 4. Send targeted emails and text marketing campaigns.

-In addition to sending a general email newsletter, also create targeted email campaigns that re-engage customers based on their past behaviors and actions.
+In addition to sending a general email newsletter, targeted email campaigns are a great tactic that re-engage customers based on their past behaviors and actions.
 Design promotional emails and marketing messages tied to a customer’s: